-- a) All market data, Submissions and any other data and information sources relied upon for Benchmark determination; - b) The exercise of Expert Judgment made by the Administrator in reaching a Benchmark determination; - c) Other changes in or deviations from standard procedures and Methodologies, including those made during periods of market stress or disruption; - d) The identity of each person involved in producing a Benchmark determination; and - e) Any queries and responses relating to data inputs. - f) If these records are held by a Regulated Market or Exchange the Administrator may rely on these records for compliance with this Principle, subject to appropriate written record sharing agreements.
+- b) The exercise of Expert Judgment made by the Administrator in reaching a Benchmark determination; - c) Other changes in or deviations from standard procedures and Methodologies, including those made during periods of market stress or disruption; - d) The identity of each person involved in producing a Benchmark determination; and - e) Any queries and responses relating to data inputs. - f) If these records are held by a Regulated Market or Exchange the Administrator may rely on these records for compliance with this Principle, subject to appropriate written record sharing agreements.